 Choosing the best bee smoker for your honeybees might be challenging, but I will make it easier for you.
 Let’s check the best bee smokers out there:

-Made of galvanized steel, this Beekeeping Smoker by Natural Apiary has durable corium leather bellows.
-It is safe to use with a heat shield or protective guard around the smoker to prevent your hands from scalding or burning.
-Built with a mounting hook, it is also easy to use.
+Its stainless steel safety shields make the smoker safe to use and prevent your hands from scalding or burning.
+Built with a practical mounting hook, it is also easy to use.
 It allows your smoker to be hung on the side of the hive.
 And it makes this smoker easy to store too!

 VIVO Stainless Steel Bee Hive Smoker with Heat Shield